Department: English

 We believe that the combined effort of the English team is greater than the sum of its individual parts.
 It is this that leads to fantastic outcomes for students.
 We work closely with partner schools and other specialists to inform our planning.
 Shared teaching resources and shared teaching models ensure cohesion across the department.
 Frequent moderation sessions across all key stages enable all teachers to feel confident about the application of the mark schemes.
 English remains our core purpose, this is enabled by focusing on embedding challenge, metacognition, and memory techniques into our curriculum.

-Our curriculum covers the different areas of reading and writing fiction and non-fiction, and study of literary texts each year with the sophistication of the skills gradually increasing, and regular spiraling back to ensure key content is secure.
+Our curriculum covers the different areas of reading and writing fiction and non-fiction, and study of literary texts each year with the sophistication of the skills gradually increasing, and regular interleaving to ensure key content is secure.

 Key Stage 3